bw-dad-jokes/Front_End/README.md

 In the folder Front_End open git bash, run command: yarn install.
 Then run: yarn start.

-Navigate to the dad-jokes folder, run command: yarn install.
+Navigate to the dad-jokes folder, start a git bash terminal inside dad-jokes directory, run command: yarn install.
 Then run: yarn start.

 Its pretty simple functionally but its got most of the stuff we intended to use for the front in side.
 Let me know what you guys think.